A block Recycled GMRES method with investigations into aspects of solver performance: Numerical results

 \subsection{Small-scale convergence experiments}

-The experiments in this section were performed on a Macbook Pro with a 2.3 GHz Intel Core i5 processor and 8 GB of 1333 MHz DDR3 main memory.
-In Figure \ref{figure.block-vs-single-same-num}, we demonstrate timing comparisons for performing single and block matrix-vector products for computing the action of a sparse matrix $\vek A$ on equal numbers of vectors.
+The experiments in this section were performed on a Macbook Pro with a 3.1 GHz Dual-Core Intel Core i5 processor and 8 GB of 2133 MHz DDR3 main memory.
+We demonstrate timing comparisons for performing single and block $p$ matvecs for computing the action of a sparse matrix $\bA$ on equal numbers of vectors.

-In this scenario, we see that the block matrix-vector product is able to outperform the single matrix-vector product in this case, in Matlab.
+In \Cref{figure.block-vs-single-same-num}, we see that the block $p$ matvec is able to outperform the single matrix-vector product, in \matlab.
 However, we are more interested in an iteration for iteration performance comparison of a block Krylov subspace method versus a single-vector Krylov subspace method.
-We pose the question, do the benefits of convergence in fewer iterations outweigh the increased number of floating-point operations of the block matrix-vector product?
-In Figure \ref{figure.block-vs-single-same-iter}, we compare the the time taken to perform matrix-single-vector products with the time take to compute matrix-block-vector products.
+We pose the question, do the benefits of convergence in fewer iterations outweigh the increased number of floating-point operations of the block block $p$ matvec?
+In \Cref{figure.block-vs-single-same-iter}, we compare the time taken to perform matrix-vector products with the time taken to compute block $p$ matvecs.

-We see that, though block matrix-vector products (block size $p>1$) are more expensive to compute than the single-vector variety, they are not $p$ times as expensive.
+We see that, though block $p$ matvecs are more expensive to compute than the single-vector variety, they are not $p$ times as expensive.

-In Figure \ref{fig.bgcrodr-multiplerhs-sherman5}, we test the code's convergence properties as we increase the number of right-hand sides.
-As is predicted by the underlying theory, the increased number of right-hand sides generates a richer space from which to select our approximation updates and from which to recycle, though the marginal benefit decreases for each additional right-hand side.
+In \Cref{fig.bgcrodr-multiplerhs-sherman5}, we test the code's convergence properties as we increase the number of right-hand sides.
+As is predicted by the underlying theory for this problem, the increased number of right-hand sides generates a richer space from which to select our approximation updates and from which to recycle, though the marginal benefit decreases for each additional right-hand side.